-“Come Walk With Me” explores the idea that imagination, memory, symbolism, longing, dreams, conscience, and inward perception can all become part of the gradual reordering of life under Divine guidance.
+“Come Walk With Me” reflects on the inward pathways of regeneration and the quiet ways that the Lord leads us through the deeper chambers of the human heart and mind.
+The song explores the idea that imagination, memory, symbolism, longing, conscience, inward reflection, and spiritual perception can all become part of the gradual reordering of life under Divine guidance.

 Throughout Scripture, the spiritual life is often described through images of pathways, rivers, mountains, gardens, hidden places, and journeys.
 The imagery of “hinds’ feet” especially speaks to the ability to move steadily and freely through difficult spiritual terrain: